Severn Vale School

 Severn Vale School is a secondary school with academy status in Quedgeley, Gloucester, England.
 Its students are aged from 11 to 16.
 The headmaster is Richard Johnson.

 In 2011, Ofsted rated the school as "good".

 GCSEs

 GCSEs are the final examinations students take at the school.
 Being a technology college, students take a design and technology subject.
 The choice is food technology, resistant materials, textiles, or graphic design.
-There are also a variety of other subjects that can be taken.
+There are a variety of other subjects that can be taken.
 Students must take English, mathematics, science and a short course in religious education.
 Students must attend physical education lessons, but will only be examined if they choose to study it at GCSE level.
-Students may choose to continue studying the modern language they studied at Key Stage level.
+Students may choose to continue studying a modern language.

-GCSE results have steadily improved at the school.
+GCSE results have improved at the school.
 In 2004, only 40% of students gained 5 or more GCSE grades A*-C. In 2012, 89% of students achieved 5 or more A*-C grades, with 65% achieving 5 A*-C grades including English and Maths.